Bealby/grandpas-pocket-watch-shop/README.md

 look is maintained until the Bootstrap
 Navbar collapse break point sets.

+the Naiviagtion/ and Main Header will be kept constand through out the Website that allow users to always feel grounded no matter which part of the Website they are navigaitng.

 ### Home Page

 #### Mobile
 ![Home Mobile](/documentation/readme/home-mb.png/)

+The home page for mobile devices will be kept simple and minamilistic to draw the user to the three main icons of categories to choose, steered towards by the header, 'Choose a Category'.
+The icons once hovered over will enlarge slightly and be intuitively clickable.

 #### Desktop
 ![Nav-Desktop](/documentation/readme/home-dt.png/)

+The home page for larger devices will kep the same design as in for mobils, but instead will have images of the categories that whne hover over disappear and display the ctegort name to click on.
+This extra feature brings a greater visbaoe experience fo rth esuer to interact with.

+### Profile App

+### Products App

+### Basket App

+### Checkout App

+### Services App

+### Contact App

+### About App

 Toast delay